sdevsantiago/42/README.md

 This repository contains my solutions to the problems found throughout the *Piscine* taken from 1st to 26th of July in Madrid ([learn more here](https://www.42madrid.com/)).

 `DON'T COPY, LEARN`

+## License
+**GNU GENERAL PUBLIC LICENSE**

+*Version 3, 29 June 2007*

+Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>.
+Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+[Read more here](./LICENSE)